 A – Based on the information you have provided, it would appear that your agent is seriously undercharging you.
 If you asked us to plan a truly memorable vacation in Australia, which we have to assume was in the two to three-week range, our Planning Fee would be $500 Per Person.
 Charging for hotel reservations is now standard industry practice.
 Agents don’t get “kickbacks” from hotels but you are paying the travel agency commission in the price of your room.
 The trouble is that hotels are notoriously slow in paying agents these commissions so there is often a great deal of back-and-forth paperwork.
 Many agencies now charge $50-$100 per hotel booking for their time and work.

 There is some good news.
 You have a choice.
-You can always book you hotels directly.
+You can always book your hotels directly and get the best Trisara Promotions online.
 You can and should demand a refund of the travel agent commission because you booked direct.
 That way you can save the agent’s booking fee as well as the commission.
 If you go on one of the online sites be prepared to be treated as a statistic and know that there is a good likelihood that the best-located rooms are not going to be assigned when you arrive.